-Given this, we suppose that the Southern government announces that the consumer can acquire up to R units of hard currency.
+It will be shown later in Section 5 that, for the purpose of our analysis, such a model works the same way as an alternative model in which the Southern government gives consumers direct access to a fixed amount of foreign exchange.
+Given this mathematical equivalence, in what follows we proceed with our analysis by supposing that the Southern government announces that the consumer can acquire up to R units of hard currency.
 In other words, the amount of foreign good, x, that the consumer buys must satisfy

-$$x \le R/p \tag{2}$$
+$$x \le R/p$$ (2)